minhhoit/yacms/docs/frequently-asked-questions.rst

 `Back to top <#>`_

-.. _cartridge-without-mezzanine:
+.. _cartridge-without-Yacms:

-Can I use Cartridge without Mezzanine?
+Can I use Cartridge without Yacms?
 --------------------------------------

-No. `Cartridge <http://cartridge.jupo.org>`_ (an ecommerce app) heavily leverages Mezzanine, and in fact it is implemented as an advanced example of a Mezzanine content type, where each shop category is a page in Mezzanine's navigation tree.
+No. `Cartridge <http://cartridge.jupo.org>`_ (an ecommerce app) heavily leverages Yacms, and in fact it is implemented as an advanced example of a Yacms content type, where each shop category is a page in Yacms's navigation tree.
 This allows for a very flexible shop structure, where hierarchical categories can be set up to create your shop.

-You could very well use Cartridge and Mezzanine to build a pure Cartridge site, without using any of Mezzanine's features that aren't relevant to Cartridge.
+You could very well use Cartridge and Yacms to build a pure Cartridge site, without using any of Yacms's features that aren't relevant to Cartridge.
 However more often than not, you'll find that general content pages and forms, will be required to some extent anyway.